mrbmc/mrbmc.github.io/src/posts/job-market-2025.md

 ---
-title: Unlocking The Product Design Job Market In 2025
+title: "Unlocking Design Jobs: Cut Your Key First"
 date: 2025-05-09
-description: Every key has a lock and vice versa.
+description: Your design skills form a unique key that unlocks specific opportunities, not every door.
+Learn how to cut your key sharp and find the companies where your expertise fits perfectly.
 eleventyExcludeFromCollections: false
 tags:
   - design